bar35643/House-Brackmann-Medical-Detection/Readme.md

 #### TODO-LIST

 ###### Training
-- [x] OptimizerClass/SchedulerClass to functions
+- [ ] OptimizerClass/SchedulerClass to functions
    1. [x] Adding Scheduler to list
    2. [x] Make it available via argparse
    3. [x] Expand list
    4. [x] Chain Schedulers / Chain Schedulers sequential
    5. [x] How to set the Parameter (Concept for setting these is needed)
    6. [x] via File
+   7. [ ] sequential option via file
 - [ ] Dataloader
    1. [x] Adding Dataloader Class
-   2. [ ] Gather Data from the images
+   2. [x] Gather Data from the images
       - [x] Symmetry Cutting
-      - [ ] Eye Cutting
+      - [x] Eye Cutting
       - [x] Mouth Cutting
       - [x] Forehead Cutting
    3. [x] Structure of the images and labels (use template see in settings.py)